 These costs do not include tooth extractions.
 Simple tooth extractions generally cost $75 to $300 per tooth.

-Insurance cover varies depending on your provider and plan.
-Many dental insurances cover some or all of any medically necessary tooth extractions.
 Some will also cover up to 50 percent of your dentures.
 For more accurate information, speak with your insurance provider.

 Immediate dentures are always an optional treatment.
 However, your dentist may recommend them if you have a complete extraction or several teeth removed.